How to Start Standby database in recovery mode after system Reboot in Windows

 Description

 This article explains Dbvisit recommended way to start your Standby Database incorrect mode after the system reboot.
-In windows Environment, the Oracle database is started as the read-only mode by default during the automatic startup.
+In Windows Environment, the Oracle database is started in read-only mode by default during the automatic startup.
 For Dbvisit the Standby database must be in recovery mode(mount state) to apply archive logs.
 You could try the below workaround to make sure the database is in the correct mode after the server reboot

 Solution